haberdashPI/empriser/plans.md

 # Stage 1: simple map generation and exploration

 In this stage I create a working world map generator.
-It isn't fancy: I just generate random heights (via multiple frequencies of noise) and color them accordigly.
-The user can zoom in and out and pan around the map and save the current view as an image.
+It isn't super fancy: just enough to get all of the map features I want to design a map on top of

-The steps are
+The steps are:

-TODO: fix validation so bad values are not passed to upate

 1. Generate a static view with randomized elevations as points
    - [x] use a fixed set of heights and render each as an appropriate color
    - [x] convert to hexes
    - [x] generate random heights using gradient interpolation across multiple scales
 2. Create an interface to manipulate the paramters of map generation
-   - [ ] setup a single slider setting using react and material-ui - terrain smoothness
+   - [x] setup a single slider setting using react and material-ui - terrain smoothness
        * [x] create the initial interface
        * [x] implement redux state mangement and render a new map
    - [x] setup other controls